owaspsamm/samm-suite/README.md

 # samm-suite
-This is an issues-only repository.
+This is an issues-only repository for suggesting ideas and new features for the SAMM project.

+The repository contains no code.